RetailSpot/RSClient-prestashop/README.md

 #### development environment

-Once docker is installed, you can test mutiple prestashop versions by running
+Once docker is installed, you can test this module on prestashop 1.6 by running

 ```
 docker-compose up
 ```

-This will run one or multiple prestashop versions on localhost.
+This will run prestashop 1.6 on localhost.
 Go to localost:8080 to see it.
-You can edit docker-compose.yml to change the version or to run multiple versions at once.

 Admin page can be accessed at

 ```
-localhost:8081/psadmin/index.php
+localhost:8080/psadmin/index.php
 ```

 Email: demo@prestashop.com
 Password: prestashop_demo

+note that localhost:8081 will point to the latest pretashop version (1.7) see docker-compose.yml

 ## Deployment